MSU-Libraries/storcli-doc/README.md

 ### Initialization
 Whenever you create a new VD, you need to initialize it.
 StorCLI support both full initialization and fast initialization.
 Full initialization is strongly recommended always.
-This will scan and clear all the drives.
-While initialization is happening, however, drive performance will be seriously impacted.
+This will scan and clear all the drives. _While full initialization is happening, however, virtual drives may be visible_ (e.g. through `parted`) _will not be accessible_ (cannot create partition table).
 ```
 # Start Full Initialization (default is fast init, without the 'full' keyword)
 storcli /cx/vx start init full